paceaux/McSandy/README.md

  + `ctrl + d` for downloading
  + can now drag files into the editors
  + created fields for adding external URLs (not working yet)
+ + can now drag your editor fields out, drop them on a desktop, to create a separate file, just for that asset
+ + `ctrl + shift + e` to toggle the editors
+ + `ctrl + shift + p` to toggle the project panel

 ## Known issues ##
  + add/remove external files button acts a little...odd
+ + the peakabo animation that shows the McSandy header only seems to work in Chrome for Mac. this maybe be an issue w/ CSS minification.